 Annual Tuition: $53,166 for undergrads | NCLEX Pass Rate: 94.83%

 Founded in 1740, the University of Pennsylvania is among the oldest universities in the nation.
 The school boasts an impressive 6:1 student-to-faculty ratio, excellent for nursing students looking for a personalized education.

 Penn also offers MSN and DNP options, with popular specializations including nurse-midwifery, nurse anesthesia, two pediatric care routes.
-There are also administrative graduate degree for those looking to enter leadership positions and post-grad certificate programs for MSN-prepared nurses.
+There are also administrative graduate degrees for those looking to enter leadership positions and post-grad certificate programs for MSN-prepared nurses.